-As inquiry into nonkilling capabilities reveals, there are grounds for confidence that humans can bring about nonkilling global transformation.
-Virtually all component elements of a nonkilling society have been demonstrated somewhere in human experience.
+As inquiry into the roots of a nonkilling society reveal, there are ample grounds for confidence in human capabilities to bring about nonkilling global transformation.
+Virtually all of the component elements of a nonkilling society have been demonstrated somewhere in human experience.
 It only remains to identify, supplement, and creatively adapt them to local and global needs and conditions.
 Horrified consciousness of past and present bloodshed can serve as a source of powerful nonkilling motivation and socialization.
 We must not repeat humanity's murderous mistakes.
-Therefore we must act to make continuation of killing or reversion to killing impossible.
+Therefore we must act so as to make continuation of killing or reversion to killing impossible.

 As reported by anthropologists Clayton and Carole Robarchek (1998), the remarkable ninety percent reduction in homicides by the Waorani people of Ecuador in the short period of thirty years after 1958 shows that humans are capable of rapid nonkilling change.
 With sixty percent of deaths resulting from homicide over the past century, the Waorani have been considered to be "the most violent society known to anthropology."
 The homicide rate was 1,000 per 100,000 population as compared with 10 or less per 100,000 for the United States.
 But in three decades Waorani homicides dropped to 60 per 100,000.
-The main contributors to change were courageous leadership initiatives by two women Christian missionaries widow and sister of martyred men who were killed in an unsuccessful attempt to contact the Waorani in 1956; assistance by several Waorani women; introduction of an alternative nonkilling value system; the introduction of new cognitive information including that outsiders were not cannibals, brought back by the Waorani women who had seen the outside world; and the desire of the Waorani themselves to end the endless cycle of fearful vendettas in which whole families are speared to death.
+The main contributors to change were courageous leadership initiatives by two women Christian missionaries-widow and sister of martyred men who were killed in an unsuccessful attempt to contact the Waorani in 1956; assistance by several Waorani women; introduction of an alternative nonkilling value system; the introduction of new cognitive information including that outsiders were not cannibals, brought back by the Waorani women who had seen the outside world; and the desire of the Waorani themselves to end the endless cycle of fearful vendettas in which whole families are speared to death.
 Churches were organized and prayerful commitments to stop killing were made.
 Reduction in homicide was accomplished without police or other coercion and without preceding socioeconomic structural change.
 On the contrary, structural changes began to follow the combination of new nonkilling spiritual commitment and receipt of new information.
 Even non-Christian Waorani groups began to change.